ellakoa/postcard-poem/content/posts/the-blushing-sun.md

   Flushing red then blushing pink, not having the time to stop and think
-  The sun reaches for his golden cloak, dressing in a single stroke, gradually it dawns on him, not many that day will have risen so early to see him that way.
+  The sun reaches for his golden cloak dressing in a single stroke, gradually it dawns on him, not many that day will have risen so early to see him that way.